Ongoing Projects

 Journal Articles (Refereed)

 Can Deterrence Persist?
-Long-Term Evidence from a Randomized Experiment of Street Lighting (with David Mitre Becerril, Jason Lerner and Sarah Tahamont), Forthcoming, Criminology & Public Policy (draft)
+Long-Term Evidence from a Randomized Experiment of Street Lighting (with David Mitre Becerril, Jason Lerner and Sarah Tahamont), Criminology & Public Policy (link)

-Police Force Size and Civilian Race (with Ben Hansen, Emily Weisburst and Morgan Williams Jr.), Forthcoming, American Economic Review: Insights (pre-print)
+Police Force Size and Civilian Race (with Ben Hansen, Emily Weisburst and Morgan Williams Jr.), American Economic Review: Insights (link)

 Can Precision Policing Reduce Gun Violence?
 Evidence from "Gang Takedowns" in New York City (with Mike LaForest and Jacob Kaplan), Journal of Policy Analysis & Management (link) (pre-print)